ProfVLM: A lightweight video-language model for multi-view proficiency estimation: Experimental Setup

 For the demonstrator proficiency estimation benchmark, six domains are used: cooking, music, basketball, bouldering, soccer, and dance.
 Each sample consists of one first-person video (Project Aria glasses \citep{projectaria}) and up to four third-person views (GoPro cameras), alongside synchronized audio, eye gaze, 3D pose, and language annotations.
 Notably, the proficiency label distribution is skewed toward higher skill levels (Intermediate and Late Experts), reflecting the dataset's intentional focus on recruiting participants with advanced abilities.

-The dataset provides two key supervision signals: a discrete proficiency level (\textit{Novice}, \textit{Early Expert}, \textit{Intermediate Expert}, or \textit{Late Expert}) and a free-form expert commentary from domain specialists.
+The dataset provides two key supervision signals (Fig. \ref{fig:dataExample}): a discrete proficiency level (\textit{Novice}, \textit{Early Expert}, \textit{Intermediate Expert}, or \textit{Late Expert}) and a free-form expert commentary from domain specialists.
 These commentaries were originally provided as verbal feedback by domain experts and subsequently transcribed from raw audio without manual curation or editing.
 This approach results in commentary text that preserves the evaluation style of domain experts, including spontaneous observations, colloquial language, and the natural flow of expert reasoning.
 However, it also introduces potential challenges such as transcription errors, incomplete sentences, repetitions, and varying levels of detail across commentaries.

 We use all videos with proficiency estimation labels from the dataset, adhering to the official benchmark's training and validation splits.
 As in prior work \citep{egoppg}, we train on the official training set and evaluate on the full, held-out validation set to ensure comparability.

-Our training set effectively contains more samples, as each video may have multiple expert commentaries and we treat each unique video-commentary pair as a separate training sample.
-Classification labels are explicitly integrated into the input text as prompts (see Sec. \ref{sec:tokenization} and Tab. \ref{tab:prompt_format}), enabling the model to leverage textual and label information jointly.
-Table~\ref{tab:dataset-statistics} summarizes the dataset statistics, highlighting the expanded training size while maintaining the original validation set for fair evaluation.
+Our training set contains more samples than the official benchmark because each unique video-commentary pair is treated as a separate training instance.
+Classification labels are explicitly integrated into the input text as prompts (see Sec.~\ref{sec:tokenization} and Tab.~\ref{tab:prompt_format}), allowing the model to leverage textual and label information jointly.
+This provides richer supervision compared to classification baselines that rely solely on discrete labels, but also introduces a more challenging generative objective: the model must produce consistent proficiency predictions across varied linguistic contexts rather than mapping to fixed label embeddings.
+Table~\ref{tab:dataset-statistics} summarizes the dataset statistics, highlighting the expanded training size while preserving the original validation set for fair evaluation.